 While doing your daily chores, always try to pull in your stomach.
 It is not difficult to breathe during these short instances, but the regular contraction of the abdominal muscle is in itself an exercise.

 Heal slides to go with alternating arms

 The exercise starts with you lying on your back, your feet resting on the floor and your knees all bent.
-Now, as your exhale, lift your right foot before you while extending the opposite arm just above your head.
+Now, as you exhale, lift your right foot before you while extending the opposite arm just above your head.
 Then inhale and come back to the initial position.
 Repeat the same movement with your left foot.

-Faithfully performing these four exercises on a daily basis can bring you fruitful results, the outcome being a quick recovery from Diastasis recti.
+Faithfully performing these four exercises on a daily basis can bring you fruitful results, the outcome being a quick recovery from diastasis recti.
 However, some workouts jack-knife a body and pressurize the abdominals.
 These extreme exercise routines are extremely harmful to a human body, and one should avoid doing them.
 Workouts such as oblique, crunches, pilates and sit-ups are not recommended for those suffering from DR.